WHAT IS CCF?

 Christian Campus Fellowship is a registered student organization at the University of Georgia that strives to follow Jesus Christ as Lord.
 We are a diverse group that ministers to the UGA community through Bible Studies, worship times, free meals, retreats, socials, intramurals, service projects, and small groups.

 CCF exists for students - and the things we do reflect what YOU want to do.
-Individuals and independent Christian Churches sponsor CCF, and we reflect that heritage and Biblical orientation.
-However, people of all different backgrounds make up our group - and we welcome diversity!
+CCF is a non-denominational campus ministry, and students of all different backgrounds make up our group - and we welcome diversity!
 Are you looking for a place to grow spiritually?
 One where you will be welcomed and feel at home?
 If so, we invite you to try Christian Campus Fellowship.

 Want to learn more about God?
 Do you know nothing about God but want more out of life?
 Has your faith become stagnant?
 Are you a growing, excited Christian who wants to stay encouraged?
 Whoever you are, we want to help you get closer to God.
 We know life is hard, but we also know God is good.
 Questions are respected and welcomed at CCF, as are all people- regardless of Bible knowledge, background, or lifestyle.
 Come to a place where you can be yourself and seek God in your own time, with some helpful guidance from our student leaders, interns, and staff.
 Come try CCF!